 I don’t want to feel that nowadays we’re the slaves. it is suppose that the technology is our tool not the other way, how we depend on the smart phones, computer, microwaves and with the Internet is like we couldn’t do anything before.
 I don’t want to feel that now we’re useless, se can’t open a book, we can’t even read properly because everything is done by someone else who chose to use the Internet -the technology- as a tool to create, to improve; not as the XXI century’s oppression.

 The evidence.

 the glowing spot is me :)

+Estefanía,

+This was nice and I understand many things that happen with your experience…

+4.0/5.0

+H